Last Updated on February 28, 2023

 How to Use Amitriptyline?

-Amitriptyline is approved in the United Kingdom for the treatment of depressive disorders and for the long-term treatment of pain as part of an overall therapeutic concept – this usually involves additional treatment with painkillers and psychotherapy.
+Amitriptyline is licensed in the UK for the treatment of depressive disorders and for the long-term management of pain as part of an overall treatment plan – this usually includes additional treatment with painkillers and psychotherapy.

-Amitriptyline is usually used in the form of tablets, some of which are extended-release.
-Amitriptyline drops and injection solutions are also available on the UK market.
+Amitriptyline is usually taken as tablets, some of which are extended-release tablets.
+Amitriptyline drops and injections are also available on the UK market.

-The tablets are usually taken throughout the day (morning – noon – evening).
-Low doses of amitriptyline or extended-release tablets are usually taken at night, because fatigue can occur especially at the beginning of treatment.
+Tablets are usually taken throughout the day (morning – noon – evening).
+Low doses of amitriptyline or extended-release tablets are usually taken at night because fatigue can occur, especially at the start of treatment.

-Along with their beneficial effects, most medications can cause unwanted side effects, although not everyone experiences them.
-The table below lists some of the more common ones related to Amitriptyline.
-For a complete list, see the manufacturer’s information leaflet that came with your medication.
-The unwanted effects usually improve as the body adjusts to the new medicine, but discuss with your doctor or pharmacist if any of the following continue or become bothersome.
+Along with their beneficial effects, most medicines can cause unwanted side effects, although not everyone will experience them.
+The table below lists some of the more common ones related to amitriptyline.
+For a full list, see the manufacturer’s information leaflet that came with your medicine.
+The unwanted effects usually get better as your body adjusts to the new medicine, but talk to your doctor or pharmacist if any of them continue or become bothersome.

 The more common side effects of amitriptyline can contain:

-Amitriptyline should not be used in children under 18 years of age due to lack of studies on its effectiveness.
+Amitriptyline should not be used in children under the age of 18 years as there are insufficient studies to establish its effectiveness.

 Drinking alcohol during treatment with amitriptyline may increase the central depressant effect.